calebmsword/javascript-notes/type-checking.md

     let temps = [];
     let current = object;

-    while (typeof object[Symbol.toStringTag] === "string") {
+    // get rid of all Symbol.toStringTag properties in the chain while (typeof object[Symbol.toStringTag] === "string") {

         // walk prototypes until we find one that has Symbol.toStringTag property